Exchange rates and interest rates

-Table 1 shows the annual average exchange rates between the euro and a selection of European currencies, as well as the Chinese renminbi-yuan, the Japanese yen and the United States dollar, between 2009 and 2019.
+Table 1 shows the annual average exchange rates between the euro and a selection of European currencies, as well as the Chinese renminbi-yuan, the Japanese yen and the United States dollar, between 2010 and 2020.
 The development of these exchange rates is also shown in the four different charts that make up Figure 1, where the currencies are grouped together according to the magnitude of their various exchange rates against the euro.
 Note that the exchange rates for currencies of EU Member States that do not use the euro are shown in different shades of blue.
-Among these, non-euro area members may fix their exchange rates against the euro as part of the exchange rate mechanism (ERM II) in preparation for joining the euro area and this explains some of the very stable euro exchange rates: Bulgaria (since 10 July 2020), Denmark (since 1 January 1999) and Croatia (since 10 July 2020) are the current members of ERM II.
+Among these, non-euro area members may fix their exchange rates against the euro as part of the exchange rate mechanism (ERM II) in preparation for joining the EA and this explains some of the very stable euro exchange rates: Bulgaria (since 10 July 2020), Denmark (since 1 January 1999) and Croatia (since 10 July 2020) are the current members of ERM II.

-Focusing on the exchange rates of non-euro area Member States, between 2009 and 2019, the euro appreciated most strongly against the Hungarian forint (13.8 %) and the Romanian leu (14.9 %), the Polish zloty (11.2 %) and the Swedish krona (9.9 %).
-Throughout the period 2009-2019 there were relatively small fluctuations in the exchange rates between the euro and the currencies of Croatia and Denmark, with the overall appreciation of the euro 4.6 %, 3.4 % and 0.1 % respectively.
+Focusing on the exchange rates of non-euro area Member States, between 2010 and 2020, the euro appreciated most strongly against the Hungarian forint (27.5 %), the Romanian leu (14.9 %), the Polish zloty (11.2 %) and the Swedish krona (9.9 %).
+Throughout the period 2010-2020 there were relatively small fluctuations in the exchange rates between the euro and the currencies of Czechia, Croatia and Denmark, with the overall appreciation of the euro 4.6 %, 3.4 % and 0.1 % respectively.
 The exchange rate between the euro and the Bulgarian lev was unchanged during the period under consideration as the lev has been pegged to the euro since its launch in 1999.

-Against the four other European countries shown in Figure 1 the euro appreciated between 2009 and 2019.
-During the years shown in Figure 1 there was little movement in the exchange rate between the euro and the Macedonian denar (overall appreciation of the euro of 0.4 %); the denar has been pegged (within a range of +/- 1 % of a central rate) against the euro since 2002 with the goal of achieving price stability.
+Against the currencies of some of the other European countries shown in Figure 1 the euro appreciated between 2010 and 2020.
+During this period, there was little movement in the exchange rate between the euro and the Macedonian denar (overall appreciation of the euro of 0.3 %); the denar has been pegged (within a range of +/- 1 % of a central rate) against the euro since 2002 with the goal of achieving price stability.
 Developments against the Serbian dinar were in three stages: after depreciating slightly in 2011, the euro appreciated strongly in 2012 and was stable or appreciating in each of the next four years; this was followed by four years of the euro depreciating against the dinar.
 Overall, the euro appreciated by 14.1 %.
-In a similar vein, developments against the Norwegian krone were in two distinct stages: the euro depreciated in 2011 and 2012 before appreciating for the next seven years to finish with an overall appreciation of 11.4 % between 2009 and 2019.
-There was a somewhat irregular development against the currencies of Serbia and to a lesser extent Turkey, but with a clear and relatively strong appreciation of the euro, up 20.3 % between 2009 and 2019 against the Serbian dinar and 66.0 % against the Turkish lira.
-Note however that in the most recent years (2017, 2018 and 2019) the euro has depreciated against the Serbian dinar.
+In a similar vein, developments against the Norwegian krone were in two distinct stages: the euro depreciated in 2011 and 2012 before appreciating for the next eight years to finish with an overall appreciation of 34.0 % between 2010 and 2020.
+There was a more regular development against the Turkish lira, with the euro depreciating slightly in 2012 but appreciating every other year between 2010 and 2020.
+Overall, the euro appreciated 303.4 % against the Turkish lira.

-The overall pattern of bond yields for the EU-27 (weighted) average was that yields were lower in 2019 than they had been in 2014; the earlier of these two periods was characterised by yields having been relatively high in some of the EU Member States due to issues linked to the financing of their sovereign debt (see Figure 2).
-In the EU-27, bond yields in 2014 (2.21 %) were more than three times as high as in 2019 (0.71 %), with the change for the euro area even greater, as bond yields in 2014 (2.04 %) were 4.6 times as high as in 2019 (0.44 %).
-As such, bond yields in the EU-27 fell by 1.50 percentage points between 2014 and 2019, while the corresponding change for the euro area was a fall of 1.60 points.
+The overall pattern of bond yields for the EU (weighted) average was that yields were lower in 2020 than they had been in 2015; the earlier of these two periods was characterised by yields having been relatively high in some of the EU Member States due to issues linked to the financing of their sovereign debt (see Figure 2).
+In the EU, bond yields in 2015 (1.38 %) were 4.3 times as high as in 2020 (0.32 %).
+The change for the EA was even greater, as bond yields in 2015 (1.21 %) were 20.2 times as high as in 2020 (0.06 %).
+In absolute terms, bond yields in the EU fell by 1.06 percentage points between 2015 and 2020, while the corresponding change for the EA was a fall of 1.15 points.

-Yields fell by more than 2.00 percentage points in 11 of the 26 EU Member States for which data are available (no data available for Estonia) between 2014 and 2019, and in most of the other cases they fell by 0.90-2.00 points.
-There were two exceptions where bond yields fell by less than 0.90 points: in Czechia, they fell marginally from 1.58 % in 2014 to 1.55 % in 2019; in Romania, they increased marginally from 4.49 % to 4.54 %.
-The largest reductions (in percentage point terms) in bond yields between 2014 and 2019 were recorded for Cyprus and Greece — both of which were heavily impacted by the global financial and economic crisis and subsequent sovereign debt crisis — as historically high yields were reduced as the economic and financial situation stabilised.
+Yields fell by more than 2.00 percentage points in 5 of the 26 EU Member States for which data are available (no 2015 data available for Estonia) between 2015 and 2020, and in most of the other cases they fell by 0.93-1.63 points.
+There was one exception where bond yields fell by a smaller amount: in Italy, they fell 0.54 points from 1.71 % in 2015 to 1.17 % in 2020.
+The largest reductions (in percentage point terms) in bond yields between 2015 and 2020 were recorded for Greece and Cyprus — both of which were heavily impacted by the global financial and economic crisis and subsequent sovereign debt crisis — as high yields were reduced as the economic and financial situation stabilised.

 Money market rates, also known as interbank rates, are interest rates used by banks for operations among themselves.
 In the money market, banks are able to trade their surpluses and deficits; Figures 3 and 4 show three-month interbank rates.
-In recent years, these rates peaked around 2007 or 2008 and so Figure 3 shows a time series after they had already fallen at a rapid pace between 2008 and 2009 as the effects of the global financial and economic crisis were felt.
+In the EU, these rates peaked around 2007 or 2008 and so Figure 3 shows a time series after they had already fallen at a rapid pace between 2008 and 2010 as the effects of the global financial and economic crisis were felt.
 Interbank rates generally continued to fall thereafter, although at a much more moderate pace.
-During the whole of the period 2012-2016, interbank rates for the euro area, the United Kingdom, Japan and the United States were consistently found within the range of -1.00 - +1.00 %; indeed, this was the case in Japan for the whole of the time series shown in Figure 3 as well as for the United Kingdom from 2010 to 2019 and for the euro area from 2012 to 2019.
-Average short-term interest rates in the euro area turned negative (-0.02 %) in 2015 and this situation has remained each year since, with the rate in 2019 equal to -0.36 %.
+During the whole of the period 2012-2016, interbank rates for the EA, the United Kingdom, Japan and the United States were consistently found within the range of -1.00 to +1.00 %; indeed, this was the case in Japan and the United Kingdom for the whole of the time series shown in Figure 3, as well as for the EA from 2012 to 2020.
+Average short-term interest rates in the EA turned negative (-0.02 %) in 2015 and this situation has remained each year since, with the rate in 2020 equal to -0.43 %.
 By contrast, there was an upturn in interbank rates in the United States, as rates rose for five consecutive years after 2014, climbing to reach 2.33 % in 2019, before dropping back strongly in 2020 to 0.64 %.

-Figure 5 shows the euro yield curve between 2009 and 2019 for central government bonds with various years remaining to maturity.
-Yields were relatively high just before the onset of the financial and economic crisis in 2008 and had already fallen to some extent by 2009 and continued to do so.
+Figure 5 shows the euro yield curve between 2010 and 2020 for central government bonds with various years remaining to maturity.
+Yields were relatively high just before the onset of the financial and economic crisis in 2008 and had already fallen to some extent by 2010 and continued to do so.
 Bond yields for almost all maturities fell most years through to a low in 2016 before increasing somewhat in 2017 and stabilising in 2018.
-However, in 2019 yields were again at a historic low for almost all maturities, the only exceptions being for one or two years to maturity.
-In 2019, bonds with 12 or fewer years to maturity had negative yields and bonds with 30 years to maturity offered a yield of just 0.44 %.
+However, in 2019 and again in 2020 yields were once more at historic lows for almost all maturities, the only exceptions being for one or two years to maturity.
+In 2020, bonds with 29 or fewer years to maturity had negative yields while bonds with 30 years to maturity offered a yield of just 0.01 %.